KumarRoshandot/NYC_TaxiTrip_Docker_Hadoop_Spark_CSV_Parquet/README.md

 # NYC_TaxiTrip_Assignment
 NYC Taxi Trip Test Assesements

+FOR THIS TASK I HAVE PROVIDED DOCKERFILE WITH DEPENDANT ENVIORNMENTS TO EXECUTE.
+   --JAVA
+   --HADOOP
+   --PYSPARK(Python + SPARK )

 1)  Input for the above assesment was taken from  'https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page', Using the **Yellow** cabs trip dataset for January 2018.